 Safe Child Africa

-Despite an economic boom led by extractive industries such as mining, an estimated 40 percent of the country lives in poverty.
-The government has not taken sufficient steps to stop violence, corruption, or excessive use of force by police.
+Despite an economic boom led by extractive industries such as mining, an estimated 40 percent of people in Papua New Guinea live in poverty.
+The government has not taken sufficient steps to address gender inequality, violence, corruption, or excessive use of force by police.

 Saudi authorities in 2017 continued to arbitrarily arrest, try, and convict peaceful dissidents.
 Dozens of human rights defenders and activists are serving long prison sentences for criticizing authorities or advocating political and rights reforms.
 Authorities systematically discriminate against women and religious minorities.
 In 2016, Saudi Arabia carried out 154 executions, 23 for non-violent drug crimes.